Switching From Karabiner-Elements

 4 tap-hold variants, per-key tuning |

-| Home row mods | Possible via complex JSON, global timeout, no misfire prevention | Built-in with split-hand detection, per-finger timing, anti-misfire |
+| Home row mods | Possible via complex JSON, global timeout, no misfire prevention | Built-in with opposite-hand activation, fast typing protection, per-finger timing |

 | Per-finger timing | Global timeout only | Individual finger sensitivity |